Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/deep-dive.md

-## Voting outcome to select 8 deep-dive data reports
+## Voting Outcome to Select 7 Deep-Dive Data Reports

 We [asked](https://t.me/ProjectCatalystChat/80325) the Project Catalyst community to pick 7 out of our 20 [examples](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/Funds/examples.md) for data-driven analysis and reporting.
-Due to a tie in the vote, we have now selected 8 of them to get into detail and present our findings along with open source code of how to improve the funding, voting and governance processes based on publicly available, often scattered or unformatted, past funds' data.
+These will include more sophisticated machine learning and plotting approaches get into more detail to present our findings to the community.

 For the toolkit of open source data science tools please refer to the [OSDS](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/OSDS.md) section.

-These are the ideas that were chosen:
+These are the ideas that were chosen by vote:

 **1.Proposal Keyword Occurrences vs Funding Success**

-* Approach: Use Natural Language Processing (NLP) with Pandas and Scikit-learn to analyze keyword frequency in proposals.
+* Approach: Use Natural Language Processing (NLP) with Pandas and Machine learning library to analyze keyword frequency in proposals.
 Compare keyword occurrences with funding success rates using statistical correlations or machine learning models.

-Tools: Pandas, Scikit-learn, NLTK or SpaCy for NLP
+Refinement: add Fund-11 data, more keywords and smart algorithm

 **2.Boxplot of Proposal Assessor Scores vs Funding Success**